jodyomar/telegram-bot-stub/README.md

 };
 ```

-Now when somebody send text message "hello!", bot will answer "Aloha!".
+Now when somebody send text message "hello!", bot will answer: "Aloha!".

-### **Command**
+### Command
-Command start with "/" and can have parameter.
+Command starts with "/" and can have parameter.
 Standart command looks like this: **"/search Cafe"**.
 For add new command handler you need create JS module in `lib/message/commands/` width name = command.
 For "/search" command file must be named "search.js".
 This module must realize interface ICommandHandler `lib/interfaces/ICommandHandler`.

 ##### Example